anicholakos/complete_fxos_tutorial/source/episode05.rst

 * You have setup your machine with the Firefox OS Simulator.
 If not you can check out :ref:`dev_setup`, which takes you through the entire setup.
-* You have install the ``zipcodeapp`` that we covered in :ref:`hello_world`.
+* You have installed the ``zipcodeapp`` that we covered in :ref:`hello_world`.
   This tutorial uses that as an example, but if you have any other application installed in the Firefox WebIDE, then you should be able to follow along.
-But I strongly suggest getting the `zipcodeapp source code from Github
-  <https://github.com/jelkner/zipcodeapp>`__, and installing it as discussed
-  in the previous episode.

 What this Episode covers